 Mino Aki Gardens

-The original Northland garden was created in the late 1990’s by a group of guerrilla gardeners under the cloak of night with a rototiller.
-Known as the Sunshine Garden, it was managed by the Sunshine Community Theme House.
+The first Mino Aki Garden was created in the late 1990’s by a group of guerrilla gardener students under the cloak of night with a rototiller.
+Known as the Sunshine Garden, it was managed by the Sunshine Community theme house.
+It was a community garden with volunteer coordinators and plots free for whoever desired to grow.
 This garden flourished, bringing people together in a community space with an atmosphere that can only be grown in a garden.
-But it was also overrun with rabbits.
-In the fall of 2006 a new properly fenced garden space was created behind the MELLC and the current Mino Aki Garden was born.
-The garden has expanded to include community garden spaces near Gaia’s Cradle and an additional production garden next to Memorial Hall.
-Mino Aki, which means good earth in Ojibwe, is run and managed by work-study students and is open to everyone.
+In the fall of 2006 a new garden space was created behind the MELLC and the current Mino Aki Garden was born.
+The garden has since been expanded to include community garden spaces near Gaia’s Cradle and an additional production garden next to Memorial Hall.

 A student-run ReUse Room is located in the basement of the Townhouses.
 Students created this “free store” as a way to reuse all the possessions we inevitably accumulate and discard.
 Open to students and community members, all items are all free.
 Donations can be dropped off at the store, or in the drop-box outside of the Ponzio Campus Center.
 Find something for your dorm room, a gift, or that amazing thing you didn’t know you needed but can’t possibly live without.
 Once you’ve used it and don’t need it anymore, bring it back for someone else to enjoy.